 Tuesday, May 21st, 2019 by Emma Niemi

 Having mold present anywhere in your home is extremely hazardous to the health of you and your loved ones.
-However, when mold is present and growing in your attic, it can cause bigger problems later on.
-Mold in the attic will continue to grow if left untreated and could cause wood decay that compromises the structural integrity of your roof.
+When mold is present and growing in your attic, it can cause bigger problems later on.
+Mold in the attic will only continue to grow if left untreated and could cause wood decay that compromises the structural integrity of your roof.
 If you are experiencing attic mold, this is an indication that your home may have energy problems.

 The true problem begins with a lack of proper air sealing.
 Larry Janesky, owner and founder of Dr. Energy Saver breaks down how mold in the attic is formed.